-Not long ago, I stood in the checkout of Walmart.
-The cashier was working like a robot – she never made eye contact, never greeted me, didn’t ask if I needed anything – she simply ran my purchases over the scanner and waited for me to swipe my card to move on.
+Not long ago, I stood at the checkout of Walmart.
+The cashier was working like a robot – she never made eye contact, never greeted me, didn’t ask if I needed anything – she ran my purchases over the scanner and waited for me to swipe my card to move on.
 I stood there awaiting her discovery of me.
-When she finally realized that I hadn’t paid for my purchases, she looked at me to find my half smile awaiting a proper greeting.
+When she finally realized that I hadn’t paid for my purchases, she looked at me to find my half-smile awaiting a proper greeting.

 She gave me a half-hearted apology.
 I asked her, “Have you ever read the book, Made in America by Sam Walton?”
 Amazingly, she said, “No, never heard of it.”

 I’ve met executives at Walmart – I know that they would be appalled at my experience.
 Walmart is a true American dream story.
 They have revolutionized the retail and merchandising industry.
-However, if they do not get a handle on their associates acceptance of average – even Walmart will crumble into cultural oblivion.
+However, if they do not handle their associates’ acceptance of average – even Walmart will crumble into cultural oblivion.